RevenueCat/revenuecat-docs/docs_source/😺 Welcome/welcome.md

 excerpt: Everything you need to implement and manage in-app purchases and subscriptions
 hidden: false
 ---

 RevenueCat is a powerful and reliable in-app purchase server that makes it easy to build, analyze, and grow your subscriber base whether you're just starting out or already have millions of customers.

+> 💡
+>
+> We host live office hours every other Friday, where we demo the platform and answer your questions live.
+[Register for the next office hours →]([https://www.revenuecat.com/talk-to-sales/](https://app.livestorm.co/revenuecat/live-revenuecat-demo?type=detailed))

 # Adding in-app purchases to your app